subquery/documentation/docs/run_publish/references.md

 Please note that the way of using this feature will be updated soon.
 :::

-### --worker
+### -w, --workers

 This will move block fetching and processing into a worker.
 By default, this feature is **disabled**.
 You can enable it with the `--workers=<number>` flag.
 Note that the number of available CPU cores strictly limits the usage of worker threads.
-So, when using the `--worker=<number>` flag, always specify the number of workers.
+So, when using the `--workers=<number>` flag, always specify the number of workers.
 With no flag provided, everything will run in the same thread.

 :::tip Tip
 It can increase performance by up to 4 times.
 Give it a try and let us know your feedback!